 A: You try out lots of different things until you find the ones that work for you.

-But this only raises more inevitable questions.
+That's more accurate, but it inevitably raises more questions.
 What are these different things?
 How will I know when one of them works?
 How will I know when one of them doesn’t work?
 What are the best things to try, the things that work for most writers?

 The hard truth is that nobody really knows.
 What works for one writer may not work for another.
 There are as many methods as there are writers.
 Were you to live to a grand old age, you would still never have enough time to try them all.